 Located 74km north (just over an hours’ scenic drive) from Bathurst, Hill End makes the perfect day trip for visitors wanting to learn more about Australia’s gold rush or indulge in the beauty of the town’s historic architecture and landscapes.
-Or really set out to get to know the town and meet the locals, and stay at high quality accommodation including the perfect hideaway of The Guesthouse Hill End or Northeys in the heart of the village.
+To really experience the village’s charm, stay a few days at some of the boutique accommodation offerings.